ArweaveTeam/SmartWeave/README.md

 **Version: 0.3**

-For information on how the contracts execute, how to write one, and the API.
-Read the [Contract Guide](CONTRACT-GUIDE.md) and have a look at some of the [examples](examples/)
+For information on how the contracts execute, how to write one, and the API, read the [Contract Guide](CONTRACT-GUIDE.md) and check some of the [examples](examples/)

 ## CLI Usage